techidaily/site-games-able/source/_posts/stepping-up-your-game-cs2-for-mac-devices.md

 3. CrossOver will initiate the automatic download of the Steam setup.
 Once the installation process starts, follow all subsequent prompts and agree to the License agreement.
 4. **Steam** will now open automatically, and you can log in to your existing account or create a new one.
 ![Steam open via CrossOver](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/11/steam-open-via-crossover.jpg)
 5. After logging into your Steam account, proceed to the**Store** section.
 Search for Counter-Strike 2, and initiate the download by clicking**Play Game** on the store page and then selecting the Install button.
-You can also[run the game from an external drive](https://www.makeuseof.com/how-to-play-steam-games-on-an-external-drive-with-steam-storage-manager/) if you're low on internal storage.
+You can also [run the game from an external drive](https://www.makeuseof.com/how-to-play-steam-games-on-an-external-drive-with-steam-storage-manager/) if you're low on internal storage.
 ![Counter-Strike 2 Steam Page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/11/counter-strike-2-steam-page-2.jpg)

  Now, you simply need to be patient while Steam completes the download.